mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart3.md

 <figure>
   <img src="/assets/images/kuberneties/Pods/GetShelltoaRunningContainer-04.png" alt="Image 1">
-  <figcaption>Content and the Body is changed as we expected. </figcaption>
+  <figcaption>Yes, now  it shows the nginx welcome page. </figcaption>
 </figure>

 Yes, it went back to its original state.
 {: style="text-align: justify;"}
-So all these exercises were to play with the shell commands running container.
+So all these exercises were to play with the shell commands on a running container.
 {: style="text-align: justify;"}
 Looks,  some of you are not happy, you need to edit it with 'vi' itself?
 {: style="text-align: justify;"}